 Salt and freshly ground pepper to taste

-1. In a large skillet toast millet on medium heat for 4 min, stirring constantly.
-Add the water, bring to boil, reduce heat.
+1. Wash millet under cold running water several times.
+Drain in a thick colander and let it dry for 10-15 minutes.
+When it is dry, in a large skillet toast millet on medium heat for 4 min, stirring constantly.
+Add water (1 cup millet, 2 cups water), bring to boil, reduce heat.
 Cover with a lid and cook over low heat until liquid is absorbed, about 15 min.
 Avoid stirring it (unless it sticks to the bottom of the pan), because it will break the grains and change its texture.
 Remove from the heat and let it sit for 10 min.
 Fluff it with a fork and let it cool

 2. While millet is cooking, in a non-stick pan saute onion and garlic over medium heat for 4 minutes, stirring frequently